On the use of dynamic mode decomposition for time-series forecasting of ships operating in waves: Numerical Setup and Metrics

 Although the DMD is not a machine learning method in the strict sense, its data-driven nature allows for approaching DMD in a similar way to machine learning.
 Here the matrix $\bf A$ is constructed using observed (past) time histories, which are used as training set.
 The DMD is then used for the short-term prediction of system state time histories, which are compared against true observed (future) data used as test set.

-For each test case, different DMD setups have been implemented by varying the dimension of the training set and the number of derivatives and/or time-shifted copies used to arrange the matrices of measurements.
-These solutions have been investigated combining all possibilities (full factorial design of experiments).
-Dimension of training set have been expressed in terms of encounter waves (or periods/oscillations of the phenomena) in order to have a faster/friendly physic interpretation.
+For each test case, different DMD setups are implemented by varying the dimension of the training set and the number of derivatives and/or time-shifted copies used to arrange the matrices of measurements.
+These solutions are investigated combining all possibilities (full factorial design of experiments).
+Dimension of training set are expressed in terms of encounter waves (or periods/oscillations of the phenomena) in order to have a faster/friendly physic interpretation.
 The test set is also expressed as numbers of future oscillations.
-Specifically, both 5415M and KCS time-histories have been normalized with the time of one encounter waves, here equal to 32 time steps for both cases.
-Up to the fourth time derivative of the system states have been used for the ADMD, where derivatives are calculated through a second-order accuracy backward finite difference scheme.
+Specifically, both 5415M and KCS time-histories are normalized with the time of one encounter waves, here equal to 32 time steps for both cases.
+Up to the fourth time derivative of the system states are used for the ADMD, where derivatives are calculated through a second-order accuracy backward finite difference scheme.
 For the time-shifted copies, up to 16 time shifts are used, that correspond to half encounter wave.
 The training sets are composed by a number of encounter waves from 1 up to 8 (in the past), whereas the test set goes till 4 encounter waves (in the future).
-All variables are standardized, i.e., translated and scaled to have zero mean and unit variance.
-Future state predictions/forecast are built using all modes/frequencies.